Hip Replacement Surgery

 A traditional hip replacement involves an incision several inches long over the hip

-determine the best procedure for you.
+the best procedure for you.

 Why might I need hip replacement surgery?